 Working with faculty

 When pursuing the Interdepartmental Major in Philosophy and Religious Studies, you have the opportunity to work with some of the most prominent philosophers and religious scholars in the country.
 Take advantage of office hours to talk with faculty in Philosophy and Religious Studies about your performance in class, the content of assignments, and how the course helps you work toward your goals.

 Philosophy and Religious Studies faculty frequently work with dedicated students on independent studies courses, service learning projects, and teaching internships.

 As your interests develop, you might want to take an independent readings course under the guidance of faculty.
 PHIL-X 490 Readings in Philosophy and REL-X 498 Individual Research in Religious Studies are popular options, providing students space for the intensive study of an author or topic of their choosing.
 Talk with the Philosophy academic advisor, Religious Studies academic advisor, or your instructors about this possibility.

-The Philosophy and Religion B.A. honors program offers outstanding majors the opportunity to explore the skills and independence needed to craft and complete advanced scholarly work.
+The Philosophy and Religious Studies B.A. honors program offers outstanding majors the opportunity to explore the skills and independence needed to craft and complete advanced scholarly work.
 It culminates with the production of a formal written project and a defense before an honors committee consisting of faculty members from both departments.

 Undergraduate scholarships and awards